Tomané: Panetolikos

 On 15 June 2016, Tomané joined Super League Greece club Panetolikos F.C. on a three-year contract.
 He scored his only goal for them on 15 October, helping the hosts to defeat PAE Kerkyra 4–0 by netting shortly after kick-off.

 Return to Portugal

 Tomané returned to his country and its top division on 30 December 2016, agreeing to a deal at F.C.
 Arouca until June 2019.
 In the ensuing off-season, however, following his team's relegation, he moved to C.D.
 Tondela.

 As his side avoided relegation in the last matchday of the 2018–19 season, Tomané helped with a career-best 12 goals (14 in all competitions).

 Red Star

 On 2 July 2019, Tomané signed for Serbian club Red Star Belgrade.
+He scored five times in his debut campaign to win the SuperLiga, his first goal coming on 17 August in a 3–2 away win over FK Spartak Subotica.

+Later career

+Tomané changed teams and countries again in summer 2020, on a three-year contract at Samsunspor of the Turkish TFF First League.
+He won promotion to the Süper Lig in 2022–23, but featured sparingly in the process; he dealt with several injury problems during his tenure.

+On 28 June 2023, Tomané signed for APOEL FC.

 International career

 Tomané earned four caps for the Portugal under-21 team in slightly less than two years.
 His first arrived on 15 October 2012, as he played the full 90 minutes in a 1–0 friendly home loss to Ukraine.